-In the first instance, any such allegation (or unreported concern) of peer on peer abuse must be reported immediately to NCF's DSO.
+In the first instance, any such allegation (or unreported concern) of child on child abuse must be reported immediately to NCF's DSO.
 NCF's DSO must immediately make NCF's CEO aware of the allegation and the CEO will then be responsible for notifying the named Board Safeguarding Lead (SSM).